Independent consultation report

 What happens next?

 No decisions have been made.
-We are developing the decision-making business case (DMBC), which takes into account the consultation findings alongside equality, clinical, financial, workforce and quality evidence.
+We have developed the decision-making business case (DMBC), which takes into account the consultation findings alongside clinical, financial, equalities, workforce and quality evidence.

-The DMBC will be shared with the joint committee made up of integrated care boards of NHS Cheshire and Merseyside and NHS Lancashire and South Cumbria.
-A meeting will take place in early Spring 2026 and a final decision will be made in public.
+The DMBC will be presented and considered by the joint committee made up of integrated care boards (ICB) of NHS Cheshire and Merseyside and NHS Lancashire and South Cumbria.
+A meeting will take place on Friday 13 March where a decision is expected.

 Has a decision already been made?

-The DMBC will be considered by the joint committee made up of integrated care boards of NHS Cheshire and Merseyside and NHS Lancashire and South Cumbria early Spring 2026 and a final decision will be made in public.
+The DMBC will be presented and considered by the joint committee made up of integrated care boards (ICB) of NHS Cheshire and Merseyside and NHS Lancashire and South Cumbria.
+A meeting will take place on Friday 13 March where a decision is expected.

 Can I still submit feedback?